The best video hosting providers

 • Weaknesses:

-• Live streaming feature is missing
+• No live streaming feature

 Streamio